 With climate change and the increased possibilities of floods, we acknowledge the potential for net infrastructure to come at risk.
 A1 Group is aware of this global challenge that telecom operators might face.
 For example, Physical Risks such as hurricanes pose an immense risk to infrastructure and may also cause water-related problems such as flash floods and landslides.
-This was seen in South America, where numerous hurricanes in the last couple of years e.g. Hurricane Maria in Puerto Rico considerably affected A1 Group's major shareholder - América Móvil.
+This was seen in South America, where numerous hurricanes in the last couple of years e.g. Hurricane Maria in Puerto Rico considerably affected América Móvil's operation in Puerto Rico.